contao/contao/UPGRADE.md

 ### Public folder

 The public folder is now called `public` by default.
 It can be renamed in the `composer.json` file.

+### DataContainer callbacks

+DataContainer callbacks registered via service tagging with a priority of `0` (which is the default) will now be executed _after_ existing callbacks, instead of before.